ElementsProject/elementsproject.github.io/elements-code-tutorial/advanced-examples.md

 n-dae
 sleep 10

-w-cli-no-wallet createwallet "wallet.dat"
+w-cli-no-wallet createwallet "wallet"
-w-cli-no-wallet createwallet "wallet_1.dat"
+w-cli-no-wallet createwallet "wallet_1"
-w-cli-no-wallet createwallet "wallet_2.dat"
+w-cli-no-wallet createwallet "wallet_2"
-w-cli-no-wallet createwallet "wallet_3.dat"
+w-cli-no-wallet createwallet "wallet_3"
 w-cli rescanblockchain

 # Wait for node to finish loading all wallets and respond to command to get new address